Dentures vs. Repairing Bad Teeth

 Should I Save My Teeth or Get Dentures?

 Nothing beats your own natural teeth.
 If they can be saved, they certainly should be.
-However, if your teeth are truly starting to fail, dental implants may be the best solution.
+However, if your teeth are truly starting to fail, implant dentistry may be the best solution.
 Ask your dentist what is best for you.

 Married dentists Chad and Alexandra Schnabel welcome you to Savannah Dental Solutions.
 From caring children’s dentistry to high-tech cosmetic procedures and even full-mouth reconstruction, we blend the latest technology with traditional customer-oriented values.
 To start your journey to better oral health, call us today at (912) 354-1366.